e-seng/webshellify/README.md

 Connecting webshellify to an existing vulnerable web shell improves the user experience when interacting with that web shell.

-Webshellify provides a user a terminal emulation, allowing for command history traversal and working directory changing.
+Webshellify provides a user a terminal emulator, allowing for command history traversal and directory traversal.
 Using this, a basic terminal experience may be used to further an attack and gain persistence on the victim.

 ## Usage